kubernetes/website/docs/tasks/administer-cluster/pvc-protection.md

 {% capture overview %}
 {% assign for_k8s_version="v1.9" %}{% include feature-state-alpha.md %}

-As of Kubernetes 1.9, persistent volume claims (PVCs) that are actively used by a pod can be protected from pre-mature delettion.
+As of Kubernetes 1.9, persistent volume claims (PVCs) that are actively used by a pod can be protected from pre-mature deletion.

 {% endcapture %}